-1.6 To foster harmonious labour relations, the LD continued to adopt a proactive and pragmatic approach in helping employers and employees resolve their disagreements through communication, mutual understanding and flexible adjustments.
-In 2018, we handled a total of 90 labour disputes and 13 691 claims.
+1.5 To foster harmonious labour relations, the LD continued to adopt a proactive and pragmatic approach in helping employers and employees resolve their disagreements through communication and mutual understanding.
+In 2019, we handled a total of 76 labour disputes and 13 755 claims.
 Over 70% of cases with conciliation service rendered were resolved.
 The average waiting time for conciliation meetings was 2.4 weeks in the year.
-Besides, the number of working days lost in Hong Kong as a result of strike remained among the lowest in the world.